Chapter 5: Pandas#

 dtype: float64

 The right column is the actual data in the Series while the values on the left are the assigned indices for each value in the Series.
 The index column is not part of the dimensionality of the Series; it is metadata (i.e., data about the data).
+Think of the numbers as the row labels you would see in a traditional spreadsheet software application.

 Consistent with list, tuples, and ndarrays, values in a Series can be accessed using indexing with square brackets as demonstrated below.